microsoftgraph/msgraph-sdk-powershell/src/Groups/Groups/docs/v1.0-beta/New-MgUserJoinedGroup.md

           - `[ResourceLocation <String>]`:
           - `[Status <String>]`: longRunningOperationStatus
           - `[StatusDetail <String>]`:
-        - `[PasswordMethods <IMicrosoftGraphPasswordAuthenticationMethod[]>]`: Represents the details of the password authentication method registered to a user for authentication.
+        - `[PasswordMethods <IMicrosoftGraphPasswordAuthenticationMethod1[]>]`: Represents the details of the password authentication method registered to a user for authentication.
           - `[Id <String>]`:
           - `[CreatedDateTime <DateTime?>]`:
           - `[CreationDateTime <DateTime?>]`: The date and time when this password was last updated.
 This property is currently not populated.
 Read-only.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.